What if I make a loss?

-Losses that you have carried back for real tax purposes may still be set off against your tax credits income.
-This will first be done by setting against your other income of the year of loss.
-If you are making a joint claim with your spouse, civil partner or someone with whom you are living, you must set off your losses against your joint income for the tax year of the loss.
+Losses that you have for real tax purposes may still be set off against your tax credits income.
+If you have any additional income to be taken into account for tax credit purposes, this will first be done by setting the loss against the income you have in the year of loss.
+If you are a member of a couple and have a joint claim with your spouse, civil partner or someone with whom you are living, you must set off your losses against your joint (household) income for the tax year of the loss.
 Any surplus can be carried forward and set against income of the same trade for a future tax year.

 Carry forward of trading losses